blinkletter/UsingGAMESS/9_Solvent.md

 In **gas-phase**, the calculated C-Cl length in methyl chloride is 1.92&nbsp;&angst; In the IRC, the ground state was reached with C-Cl lengths of 2.10&nbsp;&angst; and 2.73&nbsp;&angst; We have a bond that is significantly **longer** than the covalent C-Cl distance for methyl chloride and the other is significantly **shorter** than a non-bonded distance.

+### Conclusion

+We can conclude that the solvent model made a **large difference**.
+This fact will be amde even more obvious if we visualize the data by plotting it.

 ## Plotting Results

 *MacMolPlt* produces an energy plot, but we can make other **plots** easily using interactive *Python* and the *Unix* toolchain.
 The first thing that I need is a **table** of the two C–Cl bond lengths and the energy for each point on the IRC bath.
 The .log file is enormous.
 How can I get my data quickly?